dechadou/waffle-bc/documentation/Starting.md

 ## Naming conventions

 * Every component name is formatted in PascalCase
-* Every view name is appended with Page
+* Every page name is appended with Page
 * Always use the PascalCase formatting for components in templates ```<ScrollBar/>```

 ## Vue Cli Commands